froukje/datamapu/content/posts/classical_ml/kmeans.md

 ## Introduction

 *K-Means* is an example of a *clustering* algorithm.
-Clustering is a fundamental concept in Machine Learning, where the goal is to group a set of objects in such a way that objects in the same group are more similar to each other than to those in other groups.
+Clustering is a fundamental concept in Machine Learning, where the goal is to group a set of objects so that objects in the same group are more similar to each other than to those in other groups.
 Clustering belongs to the set of [unsupervised]({{< ref "/posts/ml_concepts/supervised_unsupervised#unsupervised">}}) Machine Learning algorithms, that is no ground truth is needed.
 Among the various clustering algorithms, *K-Means* stands out for its simplicity and efficiency.
 In this blog post, we will explain the algorithm behind K-Means, and see how to implement it in Python.

 {{< img-slider id="kmeans1" images="[\"/images/kmeans/2_clusters.png\", \"/images/kmeans/3_clusters.png\"]" >}}